Serpens66/Anno-1800-SharedMods-for-Modders-/CodeSnippets.md

 - It works by spawning invisible BuffFactories on the island you want which buff all targets on the island.
 - You can spawn/delete them as you please, eg. spawn a debuff as soon as someone reached an amount GoodsInStock and remove again when it goes below.
 - the code for Human players requires my shared mods: shared_Matchers (v1.0 and higher) and shared_ObjectDummies (1.08 and higher)
-- for AI the code is much more complicated, since AIs can not use Quests, which we need to be able to use "LimitToQuestArea".
-I will add more complex code for AIs later.
+- for AI the code is much more complicated (for now this is only code to ADD one buffbuilding to every AI island, not to remove it again), since AIs can not use Quests, which we need to be able to use "LimitToQuestArea".
+CheckQuestArea is needed for removing the buff buildings again in ActionDeleteObjects.
+But this also does not work in Triggers (only Quests). so we need another complex workaround to delete the buff building at the correct island again and since its unlikely one wants this for AI anyways, I did not think about how this could be done.
+If you have a nice worakaround, let me know and I will add it.

   <details>
   <summary>(CLICK) CODE for HUMAN players</summary>